 Two pie charts are implemented in the new application.
-One is the percentage pie chart, illustrated in Figure 20 Right, for location where episode happened.
-The other is the percentage pie chart for Activity, illustrated in Figure 20 Left, when episode happened.
+One is the percentage pie chart for location where episode happened.
+The other is the percentage pie chart for Activity when episode happened.
 As with the Overeating Graph, both charts are implemented using MP Android Chart library.
 The data gathered are also from the application's SQLite database, followed by using a function to process and map the numbers to each arc of the pie.

-Figure 20: Overeating Location and Activity Chart
+Figure 18: Overeating Location & Activity Charts